 - In Israel, this sort of drama is centered around the people living in "Development Towns", mostly located in the mid-southern part of the country along the edge of the Negev Desert.
 So instead of coal mines, you've got factories.
 Instead of grim and gloomy weather you get sandy wind, unpaved roads, and large blocks of concrete-housing out in the middle of nowhere.
 Strangely, the media seems unwilling to let go of this notion, despite some of those town having already grown to city-sized proportions.

-- The 1980 Soviet film Moscow Does Not Believe in Tears.
+- The 1980 Soviet film Moscow Does Not Believe in Tears, about a working-class girl struggling to make it in the capital.

 - The American play and resulting film The Subject Was Roses.